saksham77ang/saksham77ang/README.md

-- 👋 Hi, I’m @saksham77ang
+- 👋 Hi, I’m Saksham Angane
-- 👀 I’m interested in enterprenual level software devlopment
+- 👀 I’m interested in building new websites and going full stack for the same.
-- 🌱 I’m currently learning chartered accountancy
+- 🌱 I’m currently learning web devlopement
 - 💞️ I’m looking to collaborate on various languages
-- 📫 How to reach me ... on instagram at saksham.ang
+- 📫 You can reach me at... on instagram at saksham.ang

 <!---
 saksham77ang/saksham77ang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.